Trees were never intended to be sentient beings, or God would have created them that way, back in the Garden.

 Copyright © 2018 Wendy Nikel.
 Originally published in Glass & Gardens: Solarpunk Summers.
 Reprinted with permission of the author.

-Wendy Nikel is a speculative fiction author with a degree in elementary education, a fondness for road trips, and a terrible habit of forgetting where she’s left her cup of tea.
-Her short fiction has been published by Analog, Nature: Futures, Podcastle, and elsewhere.
+Wendy Nikel is a speculative fiction author with a degree in elementary education, a fondness for road trips, and a terrible habit of forgetting where she's left her cup of tea.
+Her short fiction has been published by Analog, Beneath Ceaseless Skies, Nature, and elsewhere.
 Her time travel novella series, beginning with The Continuum, is available from World Weaver Press.
 For more info, visit wendynikel.com.